Kennesaw State Awards Ceremony honors outstanding faculty

 Related Stories

-A leader in innovative teaching and learning, Kennesaw State University offers undergraduate, graduate and doctoral degrees to its nearly 43,000 students.
-With 11 colleges on two metro Atlanta campuses, Kennesaw State is a member of the University System of Georgia.
+A leader in innovative teaching and learning, Kennesaw State University offers undergraduate, graduate and doctoral degrees to its more than 45,000 students.
+Kennesaw State is a member of the University System of Georgia with 11 academic colleges.
 The university’s vibrant campus culture, diverse population, strong global ties and entrepreneurial spirit draw students from throughout the country and the world.
-Kennesaw State is a Carnegie-designated doctoral research institution (R2), placing it among an elite group of only 6 percent of U.S. colleges and universities with an R1 or R2 status.
+Kennesaw State is a Carnegie-designated doctoral research institution (R2), placing it among an elite group of only 7 percent of U.S. colleges and universities with an R1 or R2 status.
 For more information, visit kennesaw.edu.